wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 Yes.
 You can configure sale notification from the "Email Settings" interface of the plugin.

 == Screenshots ==
-Visit the plugin site at http://www.tipsandtricks-hq.com/?p=768 for screenshots.
+Visit the plugin site at https://www.tipsandtricks-hq.com/?p=768 for screenshots.

 == Upgrade Notice ==

 None

 == Changelog ==

+= 4.0.0 =
+- Changed the permission on the orders menu so it is only available to admin users from the backend.
+- Made some enhancement around the PHP session_start function call.
+- Added an extra check to prevent direct access to the cart file.
+- Added expiry date field in the discount coupon.
+You can now create discount coupons with an expiry.

 = 3.9.9 =
 - Added a new feature that allows you to show the product thumbnail image in the shopping cart.
 Use "show_thumbnail" parameter in the shopping cart shortcode for this.